UBS faces $1 billion fine for Libor rigging - source

-LONDON Swiss bank UBS UBSN.VX is expected to pay about $1 billion to settle charges of rigging the Libor interest rate benchmark, according to a person familiar with the situation, making it the second major bank to be officially ensnared by the global scandal.
+LONDON Swiss bank UBS is expected to pay about $1 billion (620 million pounds) to settle charges of rigging the Libor interest rate benchmark, according to a person familiar with the situation, making it the second major bank to be officially ensnared by the global scandal.

 The announcement could come as early as Monday, this person said.